 In order to ensure the validity and reliability of the sample size, a stratified random sample was chosen.
 The selected sample size compose of 1,200 teachers in public education schools in the State of Kuwait, of which 713 or 59, 42% are male and 487 or 40, 58% are female.
-From each out of the six governorates in the State of Kuwait, teachers from both the boys and girls schools are target and are distributed questionnaires, 1200 making distribution rate roughly 94.5% (1200/1270).Such sample size can arguably represent the study population adequately considering the extremely large size of the sample.
+From each out of the six governorates in the State of Kuwait, teachers from both the boys and girls schools are target and are distributed 1200 questionnaires, making the distribution 94.5% rate roughly (1200/1270).Such sample size can arguably represent the study population adequately considering the extremely large size of the sample.
 The following frequency table presents the participants on various dimensions: